orion-research/coach/INSTALLATION.md

 (In some installations, you have to use pip3 instead of pip in all python module handling commands.)

 The COACH software will be installed in the /var/www directory, and that is where the virtual environment will also reside.

 	$ cd /var/www
 	$ sudo mkdir COACH
 	$ sudo virtualenv developmentenv

 The python command in developmentenv should point at Python version 3.x, and this can be checked using:

 	$ developmentenv/bin/python --version

 To step into the developmentenv, use:

 	$ source developmentenv/bin/activate

 All changes you make are now to this local environment.
 To later exit the local environment, use:

 	$ deactivate

+You may need to be the owner of this directory for some commands to work properly, so change the ownership:

+	$ sudo chown -R <your user id> /var/www/developmentenv

 ## Python libraries
 Having installed Python 3.x (whatever the latest version is), and the pip package manager (sudo apt-get python3-pip), do the following inside the local environment:

 	$ source developmentenv/bin/activate
 	$ sudo pip install flask
 	$ sudo pip install requests